simon02/angular-dcjs/README.md

 To install the devDependencies of the project, run "npm install" & "bower install" on the basepath.

 To add new dependencies to the project, run "bower YOUR DEPENDENCY --save-dev".

+To run application, use command "grunt server" on terminal.

+To run Unit Tests, use command "grunt test" on terminal. * (Specs in progress)